rusefi/rusefi_documentation/Support.md

 rusEFI is a community-driven free open source project.
 It comes with zero warranty and zero promises.

-rusEFI has zero stuff and most of rusEFI contributors all over the globe have day jobs and other obligations.
+rusEFI has zero staff and most of rusEFI contributors all over the globe have day jobs and other obligations.

 https://rusefi.com/forum/ is the primary free support channel.